joelek/ts-autoguard/readme.md

 * Provide defaults for values having only a single option in RPC.
 * Set content-type for uppercased file suffixes.
 * Migrate functionality used in Nexus to Nexus.
+* Add support for bigint and binary in API.

 ## Syntax